 Frozen strawberries are okay if you give them to your dog one at a time, but never allow him or her to chow down on a handful.
 This runs the risk of choking.
 It’s more likely that your dog will enjoy a slice of fresh strawberry, anyway.

 Remember: As is the case with just about any food, it’s possible for your dog to be allergic to strawberries.
 Allergic reactions to strawberries aren’t very common, but it can happen.
 If you notice any kind of adverse reaction after giving your dog a strawberry, call your veterinarian right away for help.
 Dog owners must have a good idea of what food their dog is allergic too as well as know what human foods your dog can safely eat and what food is toxic to dogs.
 It is your responsibility to keep your dog safe and to understand what your dogs can eat or what is safe for dogs.

 How to Feed Your Dog Strawberries

 All things considered, adding the occasional strawberry to your dog’s diet is a good way to switch up their routine and give them a little added nutrition at the same time.
 So how can you make sure you’re giving your pup strawberries in a safe way?
 Here are a few basic tips on feeding your dog strawberries.
 These tips can also be used to feed other healthy fruits and vegetables to your dog.

 - Only feed your dog fresh strawberries.
 Canned strawberries or strawberries packed in syrup aren’t safe.
 Sweets that contain strawberries are a no-no, as well.
 And be wary of fruit salad, because it might contain sugary syrup or other ingredients that aren’t good for your four-legged friend.

-- Feed strawberries in moderation.
+- Feed your dog strawberries in moderation.
 Don’t overdo it, because strawberries have a lot of natural sugar and too much sugar can make your dog sick.
 As a rule of thumb, only feed your dog a few strawberries at a time.

 - Cut strawberries into bite-sized pieces.
 Avoid the choking risk by cutting strawberries into smaller chunks, rather than feeding them to your dog whole.